aleperf/Copernicana/README.md

 <br>
 <br>
 #### Credits
-Images shown in app from the Nasa Apis are by Nasa or by their relative author where speicified.
+Images shown in app from the Nasa Apis are by Nasa or by their relative author where speicified.<br>
 All other images are by Unsplash, all icons by Flaticon (see the files in the drawable folder for the specific credit to the artist).